Frequently Asked Questions (FAQS)

 10. Do I have to pay the maid salary and can I get refund on the maid-levy paid during the period that my FDW goes on home leave?

-Yes, you can get refund for the maid-levy paid for the period your FDW is not in Singapore.
+Yes, you can get a refund for the maid-levy paid for the period your FDW is not in Singapore.
 You can go to any CPF branch, and produce your maid's passport to support your claim for refund.
 It depends on the employment contract the maid had with you.
 The normal practice is: Home leave is no-pay leave.
-However, if the maid finished her two years contract and is deemed to be renewed, then she is entitled to 15 days of paid leave or a lump sum equivalent to the return ticket to her city of origin.
+However, if the maid finished her two year contract and is deemed to be renewed, then she is entitled to 15 days of paid leave or a lump sum equivalent to the return ticket to her city of origin.